Michal Ivan

-Michal Ivan (born 18 November 1999) is a Slovak professional ice hockey defenceman for HC Bílí Tygři Liberec of the Czech Extraliga (ELH).
+Michal Ivan (born 18 November 1999) is a Slovak professional ice hockey player who is a defenceman for HC Bílí Tygři Liberec of the Czech Extraliga (ELH).

 Ivan played major junior hockey in the Quebec Major Junior Hockey League for the Acadie–Bathurst Titan and the Drummondville Voltigeurs.
 In returning to the Czech Republic, Ivan signed with HC Dynamo Pardubice on 21 June 2019.
 He originally made his professional debut with HKM Zvolen in the 2016-17 Slovak Extraliga season.

 International play

 He was selected to make his full IIHF international debut, participating for Slovakia in the 2021 IIHF World Championship.